FinalAngel/dotfiles/README.md

 **macOS notes**: Make sure to install the Xcode Command Line Tools by running `xcode-select --install` first, then log into iCloud and the Apple App Store.
+The installer asks for your admin password once up front — Rosetta, Homebrew casks, FileVault and the `/etc/hosts` symlink all need it later on.

 The following command will install the dotfiles into `~/.dotfiles` and runs the installer automatically 🤖: